 Series i made to mark the visit of North Korea by Putin in june 2024.
 While posting them on instagram, i noticed that my stories were monitored by official instagram page of the press and photo pull of Vladimir Putin.
 What an honour.

-The funny thing is - platform was banned in Russia in 2022 after invasion of Ukraine and was labeled as "extremist"
+The thing is - Instagram platform was banned in Russia 2022 and was labeled as extremist media, they can label "extremist" anyone who post anything on instagram if they want to.
+Laws are made to be broken, i suppose.

 Adventures of North Korean soldiers and Kim Jong Un on Ukrainian soil.